3 Steps to a Healthy Lifestyle

 What You Can Do to Beat Those Odds

 The key to success in any lifestyle change is to take things one step at a time.
-Concentrate on one small thing you know you can change then move on.
+Concentrate on one small thing you know you can change, then move on.

 Step One: Quit Smoking

 It can be one of the hardest choices to make (due to physical addiction), but quitting smoking results in some of the best results.
-Next, tackle your diet.

 Step Two: Reduce Your Caloric Intake

 The Hollywood Cookie Diet® can help with that.
-Use these low-calorie meal replacement cookies to help keep you fuller longer and eliminate unnecessary (and unhealthy) between meal snacking that adds hundreds of calories (and grams of fat) to most Americans’ daily diets.
+Use these low-calorie meal replacement cookies to help keep you fuller longer and eliminate unnecessary (and unhealthy) between-meal snacking that adds hundreds of calories (and grams of fat) to most Americans’ daily diets.

-Step Three: Add Activity into Your Lifestyle
+Step Three: Add Activity to Your Lifestyle

 Slowly add in exercise (a leisurely walk daily or an active weekend hobby like kayaking or bicycling).

-You’ll be on your way to that coveted healthy lifestyle in no time because your BMI will automatically fall in line when you’ve mastered these last two steps.
+You’ll be on your way to that healthy lifestyle in no time because your BMI will automatically fall in line when you’ve mastered these last two steps.
 Plus, as you grow accustomed to a healthier diet and more active lifestyle, you’ll actually start to crave these things—making it much easier to stick with your personal, long-term wellness program.